Blog

 Co-Founder of CatDoes

 TL;DR: ChatGPT is a general AI assistant for coding questions, planning, and documentation.
 Cursor is an AI code editor that works directly in your codebase.
-ChatGPT Plus and Cursor Pro both cost $20/month.
-Use ChatGPT for learning and research.
-Use Cursor for building and shipping.
-Many developers use both.
+Both cost $20/month at the Pro tier.
+ChatGPT wins for learning, research, and planning.
+Cursor wins for writing, editing, and shipping code.
+Most professional developers use both for about $40/month combined.

 If you write code in 2026, you have probably asked yourself: ChatGPT vs Cursor, which one should I actually use?
-Both tools lean on AI to help you code faster, but they take very different approaches.
+Both tools lean on AI to help you code faster, but they take completely different approaches.
+One is a conversation partner.
+The other is a hands-on building partner.

 What Is ChatGPT?

 ChatGPT is a conversational AI assistant built by OpenAI.
-It runs on the GPT-5.2 model family and handles a broad range of tasks: writing, coding, research, image generation, and more.
+It runs on the GPT-4o and o3 model family and handles a broad range of tasks: writing, coding, research, image generation, and more.

 For developers, ChatGPT works best as a thinking partner.
 You describe a problem, paste in code, and get back explanations, fixes, or entirely new approaches.
 It does not connect to your project files directly, so you work through a chat interface and copy code back and forth.